BioMath-Lab/biomath-docs/pages/about.md

   - [**Sandra MacFadyen**](https://www0.sun.ac.za/biomath/pf/sandra-macfadyen/)

-See also the list of [contributors](working.md) who participated in this project.
+See also the list of [contributors](pages/working.md) who participated in this project.

 ## License

-This project is licensed under the [MIT License](LICENSE.md) MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments